Why Android is STILL Better than iPhone

 Bottom Line Time

 We can’t argue that an Android is better than an iPhone in every case.
 Given the intuitive nature of an iPhone, it’s a great choice for an older, less tech ready user, for example.
-But in terms of actual real life mobile phone usage and design, yes, Android is still better.
+But in terms of actual real life mobile phone usage and design, yes, Android is still better even if it does slow down over time.

 On the other hand, iPhones are catching up.
 We’ve seen a few additions in recent years that have solved a lot of the issues we’ve had with iPhones when comparing them to Androids (like the addition of a file manager, for example).
 Still, for the time being, Androids are going to be the choice of any tech minded person.
 Their convenience simply outweighs the beautiful design of the iPhone.